BLayers#

 The simplest non-trivial (and most important!)
 Bayesian regression model form is the adaptive prior,

-lmbda ~ HalfNormal(1)
+scale ~ HalfNormal(1)

-beta ~ Normal(0, lmbda)
+beta ~ Normal(0, scale)

 y ~ Normal(beta * x, 1)

-fundamental building block is the AdaptiveLayer
+fundamental building block is the AdaptiveLayer.

 from blayers.layers import AdaptiveLayer

-from blayers.links import gaussian_link_exp
+from blayers.links import gaussian_link

 def model(x, y):